-Three nesting boxes installed around the chateau welcome ‘Tyto Alba’ owls and soon, hopefully, wild ‘Strix alba’ owls.
-Now endangered species that will live alongside other bird species, such as Robin, Blue Tit, Chaffinch, Nuthatch, and Woodpecker, thanks to the 55 small nest boxes recently installed for nesting time in the spring.
-As the Château collaborates with the EPFL, the garden team will help researchers monitor the nesting habits several times a year.
+Three nesting boxes installed around the Castle are intended to accommodate Barn Owls (Tyto alba).
+This protected species will live alongside other bird species, such as the familiar robin, blue tit, tree chaffinch, torch-nuthatch, and green woodpecker, thanks to the 55 small nesting boxes recently installed for the next spring nesting season.
+As the Château collaborates with the University of Lausanne, their researchers monitor these nests several times a season.

 There are 80 species of dragonflies in Switzerland.
-Eggs and larvae develop in water while adult dragonflies live in terrestrial environments, which requires the presence of different and interconnected habitats.
-The Moat and the Secret Garden of the chateau are perfectly adapted biotopes which also host numerous dragonflies and damselflies (Cordugelaster Boltonii and Aeshna Affinis).
-In order to enrich the species already present, new ones will be introduced, over the coming years, by adding in eggs and larvae.
+Eggs and larvae develop in water, whereas adult dragonflies live on land, which requires the presence of different and interconnected habitats.
+The moat and the Secret Garden of the Castle are perfectly adapted biotopes which also host numerous dragonflies and damselflies (Cordulegaster boltonii and Aeshna affinis).
+In order to enrich the species already present, new ones will be introduced by adding eggs and larvae.

 Bees and auxiliary insects

-The diversity of our plants, allows maximum flowering, thus covering the needs of bees throughout the year.
-In order to promote ideal conditions in the spring after their hibernation period, the Château de Vullierens would like to install 2 hives.
-Their aim would be, above all, ecological and educational, aiming to provide bees with the most natural environment possible and not to introduce an intensive culture with the sole objective of producing honey.
+The diversity of our plantations allows a maximum flowering covering the needs of the bees throughout the year.
+In order to favour ideal conditions in spring after their hibernation period, Château de Vullierens will install several hives in the coming years.
+Their aim is above all ecological and didactic, aiming to offer the bees an environment that suits them and not to introduce intensive cultivation with the sole objective of producing honey.

-A future observation area is also planned, that will allow visitors to be able to understand the functioning of a hive by seeing inside the hive through a glass window.
-To ensure the diversity necessary for the life and the safeguarding of bees, different natural habitat areas will be created for both bumblebees and mason bees.
+An observation area will allow visitors to understand how a hive works by being immersed in its heart.
+In order to ensure the diversity necessary for the life and the safeguard of the bees, different nesting areas will be created for both bumble bees and mason bees.

-Insects represent the richest class of species in the animal kingdom, and almost 60% of all animal species.
+Insects represent the richest class of species in the animal kingdom, and nearly 60% of all animal species.
 They play an essential role in the preservation and survival of other species.
-Thanks to the creation of a dozen insect hotels, the Château gardens will encourage the installation of auxiliary insects, such as ladybirds, butterflies, masonary bees, earwigs, lacewings and beetles, and will encourage their winter survival.
+Thanks to the creation of a dozen insect hotels, the gardens of the Château will encourage the installation of auxiliary insects, such as ladybirds, butterflies, bees, earwigs, lacewings and beetles, and promote their survival.
 Insects that will not only pollinate plants but also fight pests.
 With its refuges, the Château de Vullierens works with and not against Nature.

 Hedgehogs and amphibians

-By offering diversified safe resources and refuges, the Château de Vullierens Gardens promotes wildlife, in helping to protect animal and plant species which together contribute to the balance of its gardens.
+By offering diversified and safe resources and refuges, the Château de Vullierens encourages wildlife, preserving animal and plant species which together contribute to the balance of its gardens.

 Because beauty is cultivated above all from within.